tsol3y/NetworkingProject2/README.md

 ```
 dotnet run
 ```
-Once this is running, open web browser, go to this link ---> localhost:8080/ComplaintPage.html
+Once this is running, open web browser, go to [this link] (http://localhost:8080/ComplaintPage.html)